 - There are five Communities at Father McGivney Catholic High School: Saint Matthew, Saint Mark, Saint Luke, Saint John, and Blessed Mother Mary.

 - Currently, each Community is divided into two Houses.
-There are ten total Houses: St. Michael, St. Jude, St. Elizabeth Ann Seton, St. Cecilia, St. Sebastian, St. Rose, St. Patrick, St. Padre Pio, Pope St. John Paul II (the Faculty & Staff House), and Ss.
+There are fourteen total Houses: St. Michael, St. Jude, St. Elizabeth Ann Seton, St. Cecilia, St. Sebastian, St. Rose, St. Patrick, St. Padre Pio, St. Albert the Great, St. Nicholas, St. Aloysius Gonzaga, St. Christopher, Pope St. John Paul II (the Faculty & Staff House), and Ss.
 Anne & Joachim (the Parent House)

 - Each of the Houses are made up of freshmen, sophomores, juniors, and seniors